bjcosta/landscaping/plants/README.md

   Considered species:
   * [Mango R2E2](#mango-r2e2)
-  * Maccadamia
+  * Macadamia
-  * Avacado
+  * Avocado

   Purposes of tree at this location:
   * Food
   * Shade and structure to garden creating a shaded micro-climate
-  * Asthetics : Also considered a macadamia tree here, but macadamia trees do not look as good IMO
+  * Aesthetics : Also considered a macadamia tree here, but macadamia trees do not look as good IMO

 ## Large canopy deciduous tree